joe-re/graphql-cost-calculator/README.md

 ### typeCostMap

-You can set an additional object type weight for some objects.
-When your query includes some mached object types, the cost calculator adds weight for them.
+This lets you assign an additional weight to specific object types.
+If your query contains these specified object types, the cost calculator will append their respective weights.

 ```ts
 const result = calculateCost({